timmyventura/SimpleNetworkMonitor-GUI/README.md

 ## Overview

-A simple network monitor is an application with a graphical user interface that includes 3 graphic elements:
+A simple network monitor is an application with a GUI that includes three graphic elements:

 1. The current type of traffic is a pie chart showing the types of services / protocols collected in 5 seconds.